Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: The demographics of MQGs in COLIBRE

-L400m7 again shows a larger number of galaxies with extremely low molecular gas fractions ($f_{\rm H_2} < 10^{-4}$).
+L400m7 again shows a larger number of galaxies with extremely low molecular gas fractions ($f_{\rm H_2} < 10^{-4}$), across the entire redshift range analysed, a trend confirmed by normalising the histogram by the number of galaxies at each redshift.
+This supports the idea that burstier feedback removes molecular gas more efficiently (at least at $z>2$).
 In contrast, L200m7h produces results similar to L200m6 for $f_{\rm H_2}$.
 Given that dust fractions are lower in L200m7h compared to L200m6, this suggests that dust is removed more efficiently than molecular gas in the hybrid feedback model.
 This may occur because jets affect dust more strongly.
 In {\sc Simba}, the combination of AGN feedback and fast/slow quenching determines the future fate of dust: the jet mode removes dust over short (slow quenchers) or long (fast quenchers) timescales, while radiative-mode systems allow dust regrowth in the ISM \citep{lorenzon25}.
 Prospective work could explore whether similar correlations exist in {\sc COLIBRE}.

 The DGR distribution (right panel) reveals that passive galaxies exhibit a wide scatter in this quantity, with median values intriguingly higher ($\delta_{\rm DGR}\sim0.1$) than those of star-forming galaxies.
 Gas metallicity (measured within the $50\,\rm pkpc$ fiducial aperture as the linear sum of the diffuse oxygen over hydrogen ratio of gas, multiplied with the gas mass) for the MQGs is lower and despite this, they have a higher DGR value (e.g. the median values for $12+\mathrm{log_{10}(O/H)}$ at $z=2$ are $\approx8.14$ for MQGs and $\approx8.49$ for MSFGs).
 This suggests that molecular gas is destroyed more rapidly than dust.
-L400m7 (and similarly L200m7h) predicts a pronounced local peak in DGR around $\delta_{\rm DGR} \sim 1000$, corresponding to galaxies that retain significant dust.
+L400m7 (and similarly L200m7h) predicts a pronounced local peak in DGR around $\delta_{\rm DGR} \sim 10^{3}$, corresponding to galaxies that retain significant dust, potentially linked to the more efficient feedback and destruction of $\rm H_2$ in these simulations.

 Here we omit galaxies with $M_{\rm H_{2}}=0$.
 In L200m6, only $\approx 2\%$ of MQGs at $z=2$ fall into this category (and 90\% of those also have $M_{\rm dust}=0$), with the fraction decreasing toward higher redshifts.
 The $z=2$ median value for MSFGs is computed including the $M_{\rm H_{2}}=0$ cases, although in practice none occur.